armanbilge/BIOINF702/assignment3.md

 The key challenges are then (1) deriving a scoring function that gives the best score to the true structure and (2) developing a search algorithm that can find this structure with the optimal score.
-I will consider both aspects of the problem.
+I will consider both of these aspects.

 # Scoring Functions